alabou/NMOS-MatroxOnly/NMOS With Control Plane Security.md

 - Either (value 2)

-- A device compliant with this specification shall support all modes.
+- A device compliant with this specification MUST support all modes.

 ## TLS Certificate Type (TCT)

 - RSA (default) (value 0)

-  - RSA certificates shall use a minimum key size of 2048 bits.
+  - RSA certificates MUST use a minimum key size of 2048 bits.

 - ECDSA (value 1)

-  - ECDSA certificates shall use a minimum curve size equivalent to secp256r1 or 25519.
+  - ECDSA certificates MUST use a minimum curve size equivalent to secp256r1 or 25519.

 - Both (value 2)

 - Shall be common to all certificates and Root CAs of the device.

-- RSA and ECDSA shall independently be supported by all compliant devices.
+- RSA and ECDSA MUST independently be supported by all compliant devices.
 Supporting both simultaneously is optional.

 ## TLS Server Certificate(s) (TSC)

 - According to TLS Certificate Type (TCT) configuration

-- Default: Vendor certificates or None (shall be configured in order to enable related configurations)
+- Default: Vendor certificates or None (MUST be configured in order to enable related configurations)

 - May be common for the Node and Control endpoints or specific to each one.